-Top tip: Use all browsing behavior, not just shopping cart abandonment.
+Top tip: Use all browsing behaviour, not just shopping cart abandonment.
 Product browsing is just as powerful an indication of interest as adding to a cart.
 Especially at the holidays, you can push to take advantage of that.

 Real world example: I recently went onto a potted-plant subscription website (bloomboxclub.com) and searched for ‘pet-friendly’ because I have two cats, both prone to chewing on green leaves.
 I didn’t see anything on the site, so I left.